clarin-eric/PressMint/Samples/PressMint-SI/README.md

 - OCR quality estimation (either "low" or "good")

 The corpus is linguistically annotated.
-The OCR-ed texts were first corrected with [cSMTiser](https://github.com/clarinsi/csmtiser) trained on (a set of manually corrected samples)[hdl.handle.net/11356/1907] from the original texts.
+The OCR-ed texts were first corrected with [cSMTiser](https://github.com/clarinsi/csmtiser) trained on [a set of manually corrected samples](hdl.handle.net/11356/1907) from the original texts.
 The texts were then annotated with (CLASSLA-Stanza)[https://github.com/clarinsi/classla] for sentences,  tokens, lemmas, part-of-speech tags and named entities, following the Universal Dependencies formalism for tagging, and the standard 5-class NER system.